vermont42/Permitter/README.md

 Although I developed Permitter on my MacBook Pro, I run this app on my Windows PC using Task Scheduler.

+### Use

+*Permitter.java* has the *main* method.

+Permitter requires a credentials file called *credentials*.
+This file should have a BART-parking username and password with the format *username,password*.

+Permitter can exclude holidays and vacations from purchase.
+See *exclude.xml* for how.

+Permitter's repo has the MacOS Firefox Selenium WebDriver, *geckodriver*, but for other operating systems or browsers, use a different driver.

 ### Technical Notes

-The Safari Selenium WebDriver did not work, so I used the Firefox WebDriver.
+The Safari Selenium WebDriver did not work for me, which is why I used the Firefox Selenium WebDriver.

 In my initial efforts to solve the purchasing problem, I tried [Permitter](https://github.com/jeffkowalski/permitter), a Ruby app.
 I ultimately decided to implement something else because I am not fond of Ruby's syntax.
 That said, I thank [Permitter](https://github.com/jeffkowalski/permitter)'s developer, Jeff Kowalski, for demonstrating that this automation is possible.